cosmos/gaia/docs/governance/best-practices.md

 ---

 # Off-Chain Proposal Process
+Once a proposal is on-chain, it cannot be changed to reflect feedback or new information.
+It's very important to give a proposal time off-chain to receive feedback, input, and edits before going on-chain and asking for votes.

+The process of passing a proposal starts long before it goes on-chain!

-There are currently three types of proposals supported by the Cosmos Hub:
+There are currently severaltypes of proposals supported by the Cosmos Hub:
-- [**Community Pool Spend**](./community-pool-spend) - Proposal to spend funds from the community pool on an important project.
-- [**Parameter Change**](./params-change) - Proposal to change a core on-chain parameter.
 - **Text** - Proposal to agree to a certain strategy, plan, commitment, future upgrade or other statement.
-Text proposals are exclusively a signalling mechanism and focal point for future coordination - they do not directly cause any changes.
+Text proposals do not directly cause any changes, but they can be used to take a record of the community's opinion or commitment to a future idea.
+- [**Community Pool Spend**](./community-pool-spend.md) - Proposal to spend funds from the community pool on a project.
+- [**Parameter Change**](./params-change.md) - Proposal to change a core on-chain parameter.
+- **Software Upgrade** - Proposal to upgrade the chain version.

 You'll first want to determine which kind of proposal you are making.
 Be sure to review all details of your specific proposal type.

 ## Engage directly with the voting community and seek feedback

 Engagement is likely to be critical to the success of a proposal.
 The degree to which you engage with the Cosmos Hub community should be relative to the potential impact that your proposal may have on the stakeholders.
-This guide does not cover all ways of engaging: you could bring your idea to a podcast or a hackathon, host an AMA on [Reddit](https://www.reddit.com/r/cosmosnetwork) or host a Q&A (questions & answers).
+This guide does not cover all ways of engaging but here are some suggestions:
+ - Post your idea to the [Cosmos Hub Forum](https://forum.cosmos.network/)
+ - Mention the idea in a community call (often hosted on [Twitter](https://twitter.com/CosmosHub))
+ - Host an AMA on [Reddit](https://www.reddit.com/r/cosmosnetwork)
  We encourage you to experiment and use your strengths to introduce proposal ideas and gather feedback.

 There are many different ways to engage.
-One strategy involves a few stages of engagement before and after submitting a proposal on chain. **Why do it in stages?** It's a more conservative approach to save resources.
+One strategy involves a few stages of engagement before and after submitting a proposal on chain.

+**Why do it in stages?** It's a more conservative approach to save resources.
 The idea is to check in with key stakeholders at each stage before investing more resources into developing your proposal.

 In the first stage of this strategy, you should engage people (ideally experts) informally about your idea.
 You'll want to start with the minimal, critical components (name, value to cosmos hub, timeline, any funding needs) and check:
 - Does it make sense?
 - Are there critical flaws?
 - Does it need to be reconsidered?

-You should be able enagaging with key stakeholders (eg. a large validator operator) with a few short sentences to measure their support.
+You should be enagaging with key stakeholders (e.g., a large validator operator) with a few short sentences to measure their support.
 Here's an example:

 "We are considering a proposal for funding to work on `project`.
 We think it will help the Hub to `outcome`.
 Timeline is `x`, and we're asking for `y` amount.
 Do you think that this is a proposal that `large validator` may support?"

 **Why a large validator?** They tend to be the de facto decision-makers on the Cosmos Hub, since their delegators also delegate their voting power.
 If you can establish a base layer of off-chain support, you can be more confident that it's worth proceeding to the next stage.

-**Note:** many will likely hesitate to commit support, and that's okay.
+**Note:** Many validators will likely hesitate to commit support, and that's okay.
 It will be important to reassure these stakeholders that this isn't a binding a commitment.
 You're just canvasing the community to get a feel for whether it's worthwhile to proceed.
 It's also an opportunity to connect with new people and to answer their questions about what it is you're working on.
 It will be important for them to clearly understand why you think what you're proposing will be valuable to the Cosmos Hub, and if possible, why it will be valuable to them as long-term stakeholders.

 If you're already confident about your idea, [skip to Stage 2](#stage-2-your-draft-proposal).